SPELL: Self-Play Reinforcement Learning for Evolving Long-Context Language Models: Experiments

 \subsection{Analysis of Questioner Reward Mapping}

 We compare our Gaussian-mapped reward function for questioner in Eq.~(\ref{eq:questioner_rm}) with the reward mapping used in AZR~\citep{arz} and R-Zero~\citep{rzero}.
 Figure~\ref{fig:reward_mapping_comparison}(a) visualizes these distinct mapping functions.
 While the AZR reward function also penalizes high-accuracy questions, it is susceptible to noise from spurious correctness, which can destabilize the training process.
-In contrast, our Gaussian function, which peaks when the average responder accuracy $ \bar{r}^{\text{res}} $ is 0.5, selectively encourages questions at the frontier of the responder's competence.
-While R-Zero also centers its peak reward at 0.5, our Gaussian mapping provides a more targeted reward by offering stronger incentives for questions of moderate difficulty and imposing a steeper penalty on those that are either too easy or too hard.
+In contrast, our Gaussian function, which peaks when the average responder accuracy $ \bar{r}^{\text{res}} $ is 0.5, selectively encourages questions at the frontier of the responder's competence. {Additionally, this mechanism mitigates the impact of data noise.
+Questions with wrong reference answers typically result in success rates near zero or one, corresponding to scenarios of random guessing on unsolvable questions or consistent matching with the incorrect reference, respectively.
+Both extremes naturally fall into the low-reward tails of the Gaussian function, effectively suppressing incorrect questions during policy optimization.} While R-Zero also centers its peak reward at 0.5, our Gaussian mapping provides a more targeted reward by offering stronger incentives for questions of moderate difficulty and imposing a steeper penalty on those that are either too easy or too hard.
 This creates a focused and smooth reward distribution that guides the questioner away from generating both trivial and overly difficult questions.
 The training dynamics corroborate these design differences.
 As shown in Figures~\ref{fig:reward_mapping_comparison}(b) and (c), our method maintains a more stable training entropy and exhibits more controlled growth in response length under the Gaussian mapping than under AZR or R-Zero.
 These advantages in training stability lead to superior overall performance.
 As Figure~\ref{fig:reward_mapping_comparison}(d) demonstrates, our method not only achieves more consistent performance growth but also reaches the highest final pass rate among all compared approaches.
 This evidence supports the view that concentrating the questioner's reward at the responder's competence frontier stabilizes the optimization process while preserving headroom for their mutual co-evolution.